puppetlabs/puppet-docs/source/index.markdown

 Puppet Labs Documentation
 =========================

 Welcome to the Puppet Labs documentation site.
-The documentation posted here is also available as a (very large, and frequently updated) PDF, which can be found on our [downloads page](http://www.puppetlabs.com/resources/downloads/).
+The documentation posted here is also available as a (very large, and frequently updated) PDF, which can be found [here](http://info.puppetlabs.com/request-pdf-docs).

 * * *